PharmaForest/adamski/README.md

 # Admiral Functions List

 This list summarizes all derivation-related functions available in the R `{admiral}` package (approx. 58 functions), grouped by module.
-These functions serve as a reference for creating equivalent SAS macros in the **ADaMSAS** package family.
+These functions serve as a reference for creating equivalent SAS macros in the **adamski** package family.

 ---